Cast size: From nine to fourteen:

 Why Armchair Confidential?

-I’ve always loved American musical theatre from the Jazz Age to Post-Golden Era, but unfortunately, most of these shows age terribly.
-I’m interested in exploring how larger-than-life characters; music and lyrics reminiscent of Gershwin, Porter, and Arlen; and an unpredictable whodunnit plot can be reimagined to feel contemporary, satirical, and progressive – even (subtly) political.
-I want to take a page from Canadian offerings like The Drowsy Chaperone and Schitt’s Creek, and give voice to emotionally complex, traditionally marginalized characters.
-I want to challenge expectations while inviting the audience on a lighthearted, disarming adventure.
-On the surface, Armchair Confidential is a buddy comedy/mystery musical, but underneath the dark humour, the show tunes, and the dance numbers, it probes our society’s morbid curiosity.
-It meditates on themes of post-COVID work-from-home isolation, on the importance of self-care, on the superficiality of influencer culture, on the injustice of prescribed gender roles, and on the perversity of sensationalist news.
+I’ve always loved musical theatre from the Jazz Age to Post-Golden Era, but unfortunately, most of these shows age terribly.
+I’m interested in exploring how larger-than-life characters; an unpredictable whodunnit plot; and snappy numbers reminiscent of Gershwin, Porter, and Arlen can be reimagined to feel contemporary, progressive, and even (subtly) political.
+I want to take a page from Canadian offerings like The Drowsy Chaperone and Schitt’s Creek, and give voice to emotionally complex, traditionally marginalized characters, while inviting the audience on a delightful adventure.
+I want to investigate our society’s obsession with the macabre and meditate on themes of post-COVID work-from-home isolation, the management of fear, the superficiality of influencer culture, and the perversity of sensationalist news, all through the lens of memorable show tunes, lively dance numbers, and good old-fashioned entertainment.